SPerrott22/Deepcell-to-QuPath/README.md

 [![paquo](https://img.shields.io/badge/PAQUO-0.7.1-purple)](https://paquo.readthedocs.io/)
 [![deepcell-tf](https://img.shields.io/badge/DeepCell-0.12.9-green)](https://deepcell.readthedocs.io/)

-Welcome to the open-source DeepCell to QuPath tutorial!
-This is document contains several scripts that when run together allows you to apply DeepCell's Mesmer model for detecting cell nuclei in QuPath.
+Welcome to an open-source DeepCell to QuPath tutorial!
+This document contains several scripts that when run together allow you to apply DeepCell's Mesmer model for detecting cell nuclei in QuPath.

 Shoutout to the [Image.SC Forum](https://forum.image.sc/), especially Pete Bankhead, for helping me with figuring this out!